Build a Segment

 Once you’ve submitted your initial prompt, the AI-Assisted Segment Builder opens.
 For more information, see the “Build a Segment with the AI-Assisted Segment Builder” section below.

-3. From the data asset dropdown, expand the list of datasets (to see the tables within each dataset, along with their table attributes) or built segments and select the desired data asset to use to build the segment from (table attribute example shown):
+From the data asset dropdown, expand the appropriate folder and select the desired data asset to use to build the segment from:

 Note

-• When you hover over an individual data asset, a side panel appears with information about that asset (such as date created, date modified, owner, and more).
+When you hover over an individual data asset, a side panel appears with information about that asset (such as date created, date modified, owner, and more).
+For Data Marketplace segments, additional information (such as Data Marketplace pricing and permitted use cases) is also displayed.

 Note